 b) Choral singing intervention (arm 2): The choral singing sessions will involve different strategies to learn new songs, practice listening to other participants, synchronizing personal singing parts with the rest of the choir and review of previously learned songs.
 The repertoire will consist of various forms of canon and rounds.
 The songs are selected according to different degrees of popularity and difficulty to challenge participants to adapt to their level.
 The choir will be accompanied by the Conductor, but there will also be options for a cappella repertoire and backing tracks if needed.

 A subset of participants will be asked to attend semi-structured interviews and focus groups, via an 'opt-in' system.
 These will be conducted by trained members of the music team.
-Focus groups will consist of up to 6 participants and interviews will be one-on-one.
+Focus groups will be all together and interviews will be one-on-one.
 Focus groups and interviews will be held until thematic saturation.

 Intervention code [1] 325648 0